hoferand/wdl/README.md

 The playground is available at `wdl-playground.shuttleapp.rs`, and the corresponding documentation can be found at `wdl-playground.shuttleapp.rs/doc/` (note the importance of the trailing `/`).

+To run locally or deploy the server you need the shuttle cli (`cargo install cargo-shuttle`) and run one of the following shell scripts:

+- Run: `./start-playground.sh`
+- Deploy: `./deploy-playground.sh`

 ## Language Support

 For easier usage, we provide a minimal [Visual Studio Code](https://code.visualstudio.com/) extension that offers syntax highlighting for the source files.
 All source files for this extension can be found in `lang-support/`.
 For easy usage, we provide an NPM command, just run `npm run deploy` inside the `lang-support/` folder.
 Alternatively, the source files can be copied to `~/.vscode/extensions/wdl-lang-support/` manually.
+After deploying the extension, Visual Studio Code must be restarted.

 ## Language Documentation